Homebrew/homebrew-cask/doc/FAQ.md

 The whole idea is to build a _community-maintained_ list of easily installable packages, so the community part is important!
 Every little bit counts.

-## Why use Homebrew's Cellar?
-Why not just manage apps directly in Applications?

-The short answer to this would be: for the same reason that Homebrew does not install applications directly into /usr/local.

-We don't know up-front precisely what files are going to be in the dmg/zip/tgz/etc, so it's really helpful to have a place to dump all of them safely, then iterate through and act on the files we care about.
-For an `.app` file this may be symlinking it into `~/Applications` or `/Applications`, for a `.pkg` file this might be running the installer.
-For a Screen Saver it may be symlinking it into the appropriate directory for it to show up in System Preferences.

-The reason we implement this project on top of Homebrew was based on a belief that their methodology for managing applications has a lot of merit.
-We'd prefer to try and work things so that we can keep ourselves Homebrewy both in implementation and idioms.
-Trying to manage all of `~/Applications` would move the project more towards a standalone system, which would mean reimplementing a lot of the Homebrew stuff we lean on now.

 ## Can I set up my own Cask Tap?

 Yes!
 See [alternate_cask_taps.md](alternate_cask_taps.md).